aglasson/PSActiveNetworkSwitcher/readme.md

 ## Features
 * Enable/disable wireless & other ethernet based on ethernet adapter state
 * Allow or deny multiple ethernet adapter being enable/connected at once
+* Self deploy script runner and scheduled tasks to monitor event log for network changes and re-run the switcher

 ## Installation
 #### Manual Import Method